-For the 2020 Study, the NCTPC evaluated no resource supply scenarios as no resource supply scenario requests were received by the Participants by the deadline of February 5, 2020.
-Resource supply scenarios will be solicited again for the 2021 Study and included if appropriate.
+For the 2021 Study, the NCTPC evaluated no resource supply scenarios in the form of hypothetical transfers as it has done in prior years given the workload involved in doing the various scenarios of the Public Policy Requests received by the Public Staff.
+Resource supply scenarios will be solicited again for the 2022 Study and included if appropriate.